thephpleague/csv/README.md

 ```

 The methods listed above (`fetchAll`, `fetchAssoc`, `fetchCol`) can all take a optional `callable` argument to further manipulate each row before being returned.
 This callable function can take three parameters at most:

-* the current inner iterator item
+* the current csv row data
-* the current inner iterator key
+* the current csv key
-* and current inner iterator
+* the current csv object

 ### Filtering the data

-In order to filter the CSV data you can modify the `fetch*` methods output by specifying filtering options using the following methods:
+You can further manipulate the CSV `fetch*` methods output by specifying the following filtering options:

 * the `setFilter`method specifies an optional `callable` function to filter the CSV data.
 This function takes three parameters at most (see [CallbackFilterIterator][] for more informations)
 * the `setSortBy`method specifies an optional `callable` function to sort the CSV data.
 The function takes two parameters which will be filled by pairs of rows. **Beware when using this filter that you will be using `iterator_to_array` which could lead to performance penalty if you have a heavy CSV file to sort**